Climara Pro weekly patch

 Ask your health care provider any questions you may have about how to use Climara Pro weekly patch.

 Important safety information:

 - Climara Pro weekly patch may cause dark skin patches on your face (melasma).
-Exposure to the sun may make these patches darker and you may need to avoid prolonged sun exposure and sunlamps.
-Consult your doctor regarding the use of sunscreens and protective clothing.
+Exposure to the sun may make these patches darker.
+Ask your doctor whether you should use sunscreen or wear protective clothing when your skin is exposed to the sun, sunlamps, or tanning booths.

 - Climara Pro weekly patch may increase the risk of stroke, heart attack, blood clots, high blood pressure, or similar problems.
-The risk may be greater if you smoke, especially if you are older than 35 years old.
+The risk may be greater if you smoke.

 - Follow your doctor's instructions for examining your breasts and report any lumps immediately.